Firefoot/sards/README.md

 NOTE:  All tests from the battery are executed over the incoming data stream, however, the results from Universal test and the NonOverlapping test are currently being discarded for a couple of reasons.
 The Universal test is failing for every data stream passed into the unmodified sts-2.1.2 suite and consequently our modification.
 The NonOverlapping test produces multiple evaluations over the same batch of streams and therefore skews our results.

 DISCLAIMER!
 The original suite was menu driven and not conducive to quick and flexible execution.
-This work is, to put it mildly a hack job of an apparent hack job, based on the sts-2.1.2 test suite from NIST.
+This work is, to put it mildly, a hack job of an apparent hack job, based on the sts-2.1.2 test suite from NIST.
 Precedence was given to speed of development not to quality of code.

 The original sts-2.1.2 suite is available from NIST [here](http://csrc.nist.gov/groups/ST/toolkit/rng/documentation_software.html).
 The documentation for the analyses performed and the code can be found [here](http://csrc.nist.gov/publications/nistpubs/800-22-rev1a/SP800-22rev1a.pdf).